Tools & Alternatives

 - Reports

 That structure becomes more valuable as your work becomes more complex.
+The projects and tasks workflow is a practical next step for organizing client work before reports and exports depend on it.

 Who Should Move Beyond Excel